aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 aws s3api create-bucket --bucket PROJECT_NAME-satcomp-examples
 ```

+Notes:

-**Note: this creates the bucket in the AWS region specified in your named profile**
+ - This will create the bucket in the AWS region specified in your named profile

-**Note: If you chose a different region than `us-east-1`, you might get an `IllegalLocationConstraintException`.
-To deal with the problem, you have to append the argument `--create-bucket-configuration {"LocationConstraint": "YOUR-REGION-NAME"}` to the command, where `YOUR-REGION-NAME` is replaced with the name of the region you chose.**
+- If you chose a different region than `us-east-1`, you might get an `IllegalLocationConstraintException`.
+To deal with the problem, you have to append the argument `--create-bucket-configuration {"LocationConstraint": "YOUR-REGION-NAME"}` to the command, where `YOUR-REGION-NAME` is replaced with the name of the region you chose.

-**Note: S3 buckets are globally unique across all of AWS, which means that the command will fail if someone else is already using the same bucket name.
-A simple fix is to add the AWS account number to the bucket name, which will likely yield a unique bucket name.**
+- S3 buckets are globally unique across all of AWS, which means that the command will fail if someone else is already using the same bucket name.
+A simple fix is to add the AWS account number to the bucket name, which will likely yield a unique bucket name.

-**Q: I'd like to know more about how the Elastic Container Registry works.
-Can I do the steps to upload files by hand?**
+#### Q: I'd like to know more about how the Elastic Container Registry works.
+Can I do the steps to upload files by hand?

 Amazon stores your solver images in the [Elastic Container Registry (ECR)](https://console.aws.amazon.com/ecr).